NargizaSailaubayeva/lab1ads/README.md

 ```
 ___
 ### Problem 9
+*In this problem, I wrote a code where the function calculates the binomial coefficient of given numbers with using recursion.
+In this code I have a function `findBinomialCoefficient(int n, int k)`.*
 #### Definitions
 + @ findPowerOfNum - a set of statements that calculates the binomial coefficient
 + @ n - given number